What’s the Difference Between a Food Allergy or Sensitivity?

 Food Allergy

-The symptoms of a “true” food allergy shows up immediately after eating.
+The symptoms of a “true” food allergy show up immediately after eating.
 The symptoms are often very dramatic.
 For example swelling, hives, welts, or asthma attacks may occur.
 These foods must be avoided completely because this type of food allergy can be life-threatening (swelling in the throat can interfere with breathing).
 Common foods with this type of reaction are peanuts or shellfish.
 Food allergies are typically fatigue, joint pain, congestion, headache, rashes, and chronic intestinal symptoms.
 In extreme cases, food allergies can lead to anaphylactic shock and death if untreated.
 A food allergy is mediated by IgE antibodies (specific adaptive immunity).
 This reaction is considered a “classic allergy”.

 Food Sensitivity

 Food sensitivity symptoms also range from similar allergy symptoms.
 They include hyperactivity, bloating, mood changes, or dark circles under the eyes.
 Food sensitivity may be referred to as an inability to metabolize, digest, or absorb a specific food.
-Food sensitivity is currently defined as an adverse reaction to a food that is not due to an IgE mediated reaction or a metabolic deficiency.
+Food sensitivity is currently defined as an adverse reaction to a food that is not due to an IgE-mediated reaction or a metabolic deficiency.
 It does, however, appear to involve an immune-inflammatory reaction that may be local or systemic.
-Also, keep in mind that some food sensitivity symptoms may mimic a food allergy.
-This is why it is important to rule out IgE-mediated food allergies when testing for sensitivities.
-IgG symptoms typically occur within 3-72 hours after the offending food was ingested and they will create ongoing inflammation that can make most conditions worse.
-The degree and severity of symptoms vary greatly from person to

 IgE